dice-group/IndQNER/README.md

 20. The book of Allah

 ## Annotation Stage
 There were eight annotators who contributed to the annotation process.
-They are Informatics Engineering students at the State Islamic University Syarif Hidayatullah Jakarta.
+They were informatics engineering students at the State Islamic University Syarif Hidayatullah Jakarta.
 1. Anggita Maharani Gumay Putri
 2. Muhammad Destamal Junas
 3. Naufaldi Hafidhigbal